siznax/blacklivesmatter/power-1998-greene.md

 **10. INFECTION: AVOID THE UNHAPPY AND UNLUCKY**

-You can die from someone else ’s misery—emotional states are as infectious as diseases.
+You can die from someone else's misery—emotional states are as infectious as diseases.
 You may feel you are helping the drowning man but you are only precipitating your own disaster.
 The unfortunate sometimes draw misfortune on themselves; they will also draw it on you.
-Associate with the happy andfortunate instead.
+Associate with the happy and fortunate instead.

 **11. LEARN TO KEEP PEOPLE DEPENDENT ON YOU**